Get

 Drooling can be normal for certain dogs, but sudden changes in our dog’s behavior can be very alarming.
 If you have noticed an increase in your dog’s drooling, it can be indicative of a problem, especially if it’s accompanied by any other unusual signs or behaviors.

-If you are worried about your dog, you should immediately consult with your veterinarian for guidance.
+If you are worried about your dog, you should immediately consult with a veterinarian for guidance.
 While this article can prove useful to uncover potential causes, nothing compares to professional medical advice.
 Here are 12 of the primary reasons your dog might be drooling more than usual.

 The 12 Reasons Your Dog is Drooling So Much